Sitebase/openwrt-config/README.md

 ## Packages
 List of the packages I'm using and the reason why:
-* luci-mod-rpc: Way to push devices statuses to Home Assistant
 * luci-app-simple-adblock: Block ads and trackers

 ## To Do